crosscon/context-based-auth-remote/README.md

 # Context-based Authentication (CBA): Remote Server

-**DISCLAIMER:** Although the ML functionality is implemented, it is still very much a work in progress as it wasn't yet tested on the actual hardware!

 This is the remote side for the CBA TA.
 A `Dockerfile` is provided for easy deployment and configuration

 ## Build